rgutierrez1014/sensor-data-airflow-react-flask/README.md

 All these services allow you to run Airflow with [CeleryExecutor](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/celery.html).
 For more information, see [Architecture Overview](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/overview.html).

+DAG definitions can be found in `apps/airflow/dags`.
 One DAG is included, `process_sensor_data`, which does the following:

 1. Creates its own Postgres db and table to store its data.
 In a production environment, this would be done elsewhere but for simplicity I've just included it as a step in the DAG.
 2. Query a dataset from [data.world](https://data.world) using an API token, then perform some computation and store in a database table.
 Right now, each run produces the same data since it's computing from the entire dataset and the dataset does not change.